vsouza/awesome-ios/README.md

 * [AwesomeTextField](https://github.com/aleksandrshoshiashvili/AwesomeTextFieldSwift) - Awesome TextField is a nice and simple library for iOS.
 It's highly customisable and easy-to-use tool.
 Works perfectly for any registration or login forms in your app.
 * [ModernSearchBar](https://github.com/PhilippeBoisney/ModernSearchBar) - The famous iOS search bar with auto completion feature implemented.
 * [SelectableTextView](https://github.com/jhurray/SelectableTextView) - A text view that supports selection and expansion
-* [CBPinEntryView](https://github.com/Fawxy/CBPinEntryView) - A customisable view written in Swift 3.0 for any numerical pin or code entry.
+* [CBPinEntryView](https://github.com/Fawxy/CBPinEntryView) - A customisable view written in Swift 4.2 for any pin, code or password entry.
+Supports one time codes in iOS 12.
 * [GrowingTextView](https://github.com/KennethTsang/GrowingTextView) - An UITextView in Swift3 and Swift2.3.
 Support auto growing, placeholder and length limit.
 * [DTTextField](https://github.com/iDhaval/DTTextField) - DTTextField is a custom textfield with floating placeholder and error label in Swift3.0.
 * [TextFieldCounter](https://github.com/serralvo/TextFieldCounter) - UITextField character counter with lovable UX.